 Stacey L. Hunt is an associate professor in the Department of Political Science at Auburn University.
 Her research specializes in comparative politics with an emphasis on urban planning and state capacity in Latin America.
 She teaches graduate and undergraduate courses on qualitative research methods, comparative public policy, U.S.-Latin American foreign relations, and women in politics.
 Dr. Hunt has been a Fulbright Scholar, an American Association of University Women Fellow, a Ford Foundation Pre-Doctoral Fellow, and a Foreign Language and Area Studies Fellow.
 She is the author of numerous articles on violence and security policies, urban planning, citizenship, and nationalism in Latin America.
-She is completing two book manuscripts on nationalism and state construction in Colombia and urban space and planning in Bogota.
+Her book manuscript, Beautiful States: Gender, Performance, and Nationalism in Colombia, is under contract at New York University Press.

 - PhD, Rutgers University

 Hunt, S. (2020).
 “Public Emotions and Variations of Violence: Evidence from Colombia,” Perspectives on Politics.
 18(3): 788-804.

 “Mission Bogotá: Pedagogical Governance in a Weak State.”
 Citizenship Studies.
 (2017).
 21(1): 68-84.

 “Conflict and Convergence between Experts and Citizens: The Case of Bogotá’s TransMilenio,” Latin American Perspectives.
 (2017).
 44(2): 91-110.